Smudgey/console-calculator/README.md

 # console-calculator

-Random console calculator as an initial look into Python
+Very basic console calculator as an initial look into Python, it's syntax and functionality.